 - Disregard for any other of the above-mentioned rules

 We would like to re-emphasize that the retreat guidelines must be followed, for the benefit of all participants.
 Consider carefully before joining whether you truly accept the parameters of the retreat and its rules.
 If a person has already received two warnings, he or she will be asked to leave without hesitation or negotiation after the third infraction of the rules.
 No refunds will be given for those who choose to leave or are asked to leave.

 In exceptional cases, a very disruptive participant failing to abide by the rules and requirements may be told to leave without the benefit of several warnings.
 In such cases, when the participant is willing to follow the rules, he or she may be welcome to return.
 Such decisions will be made solely at the discretion of the Retreat Leader and are non-negotiable.

+When appropriate, we may turn on fans in the meditation hall.
 Some people love to be near a fan and others do not enjoy them at all.
-Please, if you are someone who does not like fans, sit in an area where the wind from fans does not reach you.
-There are plenty of such areas, especially in the back of the hall.
+If you are someone who doesn’t like fans, sit in an area where the breeze won’t reach you.
 In this way, everyone can be comfortable.

 We welcome you to this exceptional retreat and hope you will choose to be patient and open.
 The first several days, as anyone who has done a meditation retreat knows, can be full of restlessness, muscular fever and aches, physical and mental purification, and various spiritual tests.
 We invite you to commit yourself fully to this retreat, to stay firm and double your resolve in the face of such challenges.
 Try to make this event a very special opportunity for your spiritual evolution!